NICMx/Jool/docs/en/intro-xlat.md

 <!-- https://github.com/NICMx/Jool/blob/265a4d24b6639ab262a5e48596d9fc0350066e35/en/intro-xlat.md -->

 (Note: This is an oversimplification meant as a general introduction.
 The terminology is particularly concealed because I'm not a fan of the official one.
-Please read the MAP-T tutorial to learn more.)
+Please read the [MAP-T tutorial](map-t.html) after this to learn more.)

 Suppose you're an Internet Service Provider (ISP) with 4 customers, but you only have one IPv4 address free to distribute among them.

 ![Network Diagram: ISP, 4 nodes, 1 IPv4 address](../images/network/mapt-0-problem.svg)

 The idea of MAP-T is to "subdivide" your IPv4 address into equal slices, and give each slice to a separate customer.
-(And make everything else pure IPv6.)
+(And make the rest of the _ISP_ cloud pure IPv6.)

 How do you "subdivide" an IPv4 address?
 By remembering that each address has 65536 ports per transport protocol: